thuydang/ansible_quicklab/README.md

 = Roles:
 == kvm_host_setup:
-* Install packages on kvm host
+* Install packages on (this) host to support virtualization with kvm.

 == kvm_network:
-* create bridges and tap/tun interfaces for the VMs
+* create bridges and tap/tun interfaces for the VMs with the extension of ansible-nmcli module (https://github.com/thuydang/ansible-nmcli.git; version: origin/ansible-nmcli-role).
+* Configure iptables/firewall for routing traffic of bridges.
 * The variables allows to see how the network is configured (default/main.yml):

 == kvm_manage: